JoeyyScott/Gamer-Supplies/README.md

     + Order Items - Contains supply name and quantity pertaining to each item on the order.
     + Order Total - Contains the total price of the order.

+## Included in **404/500.html** is:

+**Error Content**:
++ Contains a section explaining to the user that the page they tried to access does not exist.
++ A button which allows the user to return to the homepage.

 ## These features are included throughout the site and thus do not fall into a specific page

 **Bootstrap Toasts**: